Employment Law

 Chetan Cetty, University of Pennsylvania • Preface by Elizabeth Anderson, University of Michigan

 Elizabeth Anderson’s book, Private Government, and associated preceding publications, has generated an important debate about the lack of freedoms in and out of the workplace due to the severe imbalance of power between workers and employers.
-This paper identifies the economic claims made in philosophy debates on Private Government to justify the presumption of equal power between employers and employees.
+This paper identifies the economic claims made in philosophy debates on private government to justify the presumption of equal power between employers and employees.

-There have been numerous written and in-person fora where these issues have been debated.
+There have been numerous written and in-person forums where these issues have been debated.
 This paper reviews and catalogs the economic claims made by intellectual opponents of Anderson about the working of the labor market and the extent to which market forces liberate workers from individual employers’ authoritarian control.

 Political science